FRESHLY FORAGED SOUP

 ‘Excellent Tips Thanks'

 SUNDAY 23RD JULY, 3:00 - 4:30PM, KĀPITI COLLEGE GARDEN

 Weeds are a part of every garden.
-Find out about good weeds, edible weeds, medicinal weeds, weeds that aren’t worth fretting over and weeds that certainly are.
-Find out more and register.
+Fergus Wheeler explained the difference between about good weeds, edible weeds, medicinal weeds, weeds that aren’t worth fretting over and weeds that certainly are.

 SATURDAY 15TH JULY, 11:30- 1:00PM, ŌTAKI COLLEGE